Frequently Asked Questions

 The Seaplane Pilots Association (www.seaplanes.org) is a valuable resource for determining where seaplane operations are permitted.
 Now in its 10th edition, their Water Landing Directory (http://www.seaplanes.org/mambo/index.php?option=com_content&task=view&id=122&Itemid=235) provides a single reference tool for waterway-use regulations.
 You may also call the appropriate regulatory agency for the body of water being considered.
 In general, the USCG considers all waterways it controls open to seaplanes.
 Once on the water, a seaplane must obey the appropriate rules for a boat.

 Seaplanes do not significantly impact the environment and compare favorably to conventional motorized boats in areas of air and water pollution, wakes, and disturbance of plants, wildlife, and sediments.

 Can the A5 taxi out of the water on a ramp under its own power?

 Yes.
 The A5 has demonstrated its ability to taxi out of the water and up a boat ramp, maintaining good directional control.
 The maximum recommended gradient for the ramp is 9.6% with the wings in the extended position.

-What is the maxium wave height for operation in water?
+What is the maximum wave height for operating in the water?

 The maximum recommended wave height for the A5 is 12 inches.

-Can the landing gear be lowered in water?
+Can the landing gear be lowered in the water?